Rubber Plant Care as a houseplant is easy. Besides being an attractive low maintenance plant, it also purifies indoor

-Pruning rubber tree is important if you want to keep it in a desired shape or size.
+Pruning rubber tree is essential if you want to keep it in a desired shape or size.
 You can prune the plant lightly at any time of the year but for proper pruning and trimming wait for spring.
 Prune your plant at the beginning of the growing season.

 Rubber Plant Care Tips

 - Repot the plant when it becomes root-bound.
 It grows quickly, and within a year, you’ll need to repot it.